philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 Eventually your investigation of the surrounding context needs to resolve into a refinement of your initial SSR question so that you can settle down into research, but this preceding "anxious phase" is good because it forces you to seriously consider context, and if there's one thing that can make you a better consultant, it's a better grasp of your client's context.

+@TODO: Good diagram opp of 2 timelines.
+1) Anxious phase extends into infinity with sad face, anxios phase is time-limited and yields good byproducts and transitions into research implementation phase with smiley face.

 ## SSR Can Create Intellectual Property

 Intellectual property (IP) is your expertise packaged and made usable without your direct involvement.
 For us indie experts, IP is generally not something we invest much effort in protecting in a legal sense or worry about being stolen.
 Most clients would rather pay us to help apply it, and most competitors are too proud or incompetent to bother with stealing or borrowing it.
 Sure, there are exceptions, but spending money to protect our IP would be like buying meteorite strike insurance for a car.

 SSR can create or enrich IP.
 "I want to create IP" is not the best motivation for investing in SSR.
 "I want to understand X better so I can help my clients make better decisions" is a much better motivation, but the SSR that fulfills your desire to more deeply understand X can end up being, or contributing to, valuable IP.
-(If the speculative nature of all of this puts you off, that may be a sign that your business or thinking is not in a place that's compatible with SSR.)
+(If the speculative nature of all of this puts you off, that may be a sign that your business or thinking is not in a place that could leverage SSR.)

 ## SSR Can Contribute To Your Point Of View